 Chavenage House is a grand Cotswold stone Elizabethan manor house near Tetbury that’s almost unchanged for over 400 years.
 It’s one of the most popular Cotswold film locations, appearing in a string of TV series.
 It most famously featured as Trenwith, ancestral home of the Poldark family in 18th-century Cornwall, in the BBC’s 2015–2019 remake of Poldark starring Aidan Turner.

-Chavenage has also been used as a filming location for historical TV series Tess of the D’Urbervilles, Berkeley Square, Lark Rise to Candleford, Agatha Christie mystery The Pale Horse and 2020’s Emma.
-But most recently Aidan Turner was back at Chavenage for the Disney+ adaptation of Jilly Cooper’s blockbuster romp Rivals, where it appeared as the O’Hara family home.
+Chavenage has also been used as a filming location for historical TV series Tess of the D’Urbervilles, Wolf Hall, Lark Rise to Candleford, Agatha Christie mystery The Pale Horse and 2020’s Emma.
+But most recently Aidan Turner has been back at Chavenage House for the Disney+ adaptation of Jilly Cooper’s blockbuster romp Rivals, where it appears as the O’Hara family home.

 Chavenage House is 2 miles north of Tetbury in Beverston (GL8 8XP).
 It’s currently only open to the public for prebooked group tours.